sabrina-li/Word-Guess-Game/README.md

 * When the letter you typed is part of the word, it will show up in the page to replace the dashes.

+* If you type the same letter twice, game will do nothing.
+All letters that are not part of the name is shown at the bottom

 * Once you guess the entire name, a prompt will show and you can choose to keep playing.
 Your lives will reset to 12 everytime you win.

 * Enjoy a little quote or music when you win the round and see the charactors picture change on the left